 Summer is a time for fun and outdoor activities.
-After being cooped up all winter long, it is such a treat to get outside and play around.
-You probably spend a lot of time choosing sunscreen that is the most protective for you and your loved ones.
+After being cooped up all winter, it is a treat to get outside and play around.
+You probably spend a lot of time choosing a sunscreen that is the most protective for you and your loved ones.
 But do you put the same kind of thought and care into choosing your sunglasses?
 Jackson Davenport Vision Center helps you make the smartest choices to keep your eyes safe and healthy this summer.
-In this article, you will read about the benefits and dangers of the sun’s rays to your eye health, and steps you can take to make sure you have the most safety in the sunshine.
+In this article, you will read about the benefits and dangers of the sun’s rays to your eye health and the steps to ensure you have the most safety in the sunshine.

 What are the Benefits of Sunshine to My Eyes?

-There may be a correlation between the amount of sunshine the eye receives and a condition called myopia.
+There may be a correlation between the amount of sunshine the eye receives and myopia.
 Those with myopia tend to be nearsighted due to the presence of longer eyeballs, the length of which changes the angle at which light enters the eye.
-According to the New York Times, myopia develops because of a mixture of genetics and environmental factors, beginning in early childhood and worsening in early adulthood.
-The reason may be because more youth are spending a lot of quality time with their screens rather than outdoors.
+According to the New York Times, myopia develops because of genetics and environmental factors, beginning early childhood and worsening in early adulthood.
+The reason may be that more youth are spending a lot of quality time with their screens rather than outdoors.
 The rise in those with myopia seems to parallel the emergence of technology in our daily lives.
-Therefore, scientists believe that proper and safe exposure to sunlight, beginning at an early age, can have benefits to your eye health and assist in the proper development of the eyeball.
+Therefore, scientists believe that proper and safe exposure to sunlight, beginning at an early age, can benefit your eye health and assist in the proper development of the eyeball.
 So, the sun is good for eye health!
 That’s great news.
 And with great news comes great responsibility: to keep the sun’s exposure to your eyes beneficial, it is important to exercise safety when exposed to the sun’s rays.

 How Do the Sun’s Rays Hurt My Eyes?

 You probably know the sun’s ultraviolet rays can cause damage to the skin, as overexposure can ultimately lead to skin cancer.
-It is less common knowledge that these same rays can damage the eyes as well.
+It is less common knowledge that these same rays can also damage the eyes.

-According to the Skin Cancer Foundation, there are two types of ultraviolet rays that reach the Earth through the ozone layer: UVA (long-wave) and UVB (shortwave).
+According to the Skin Cancer Foundation, two types of ultraviolet rays reach the Earth through the ozone layer: UVA (long-wave) and UVB (shortwave).

 - UVA rays make up 95 percent of the radiation that reaches the earth’s surface, and they are present throughout all daylight hours during every part of the year and can penetrate clouds and glass.